OpenCyphal-Garage/yakut-native/docs/DESIGN.md

 - Yakut is a developer tool, while OCVSMD is a well-packaged component intended for deployment in production systems.

 - Yakut is a user-interactive tool with a CLI, while OCVSMD is equipped with a machine-friendly interface -- a C++ API.
-Eventually, OCVSDM may be equipped with a CLI as well, but it will always come secondary to the well-formalized C++ API.
+Eventually, OCVSMD may be equipped with a CLI as well, but it will always come secondary to the well-formalized C++ API.

-- Yakut is entirely written in Python, and thus it tends to be resource-heavy when used in embedded computers.
+- OCVSMD will be suitable for embedded Linux systems including such systems running on single-core "cross-over" processors.

-- Yakut is not designed to be highly robust.
+- OCVSMD will be robust.

 ## Long-term vision